sourcegraph/about/handbook/engineering/distribution/goals.md

   - TBD: We can trigger rollbacks and deployments via a `/` command in Slack.
 - **Milestones**: TBD

-### Any engineer at Sourcegraph can create a release for all of our supported deployment types by running a single command
+### Any engineer at Sourcegraph can create a release for all of our supported deployment types by running a single action

 Creating a new release for our deployments is currently a semi-automated process, which requires several manual steps and synchronizing our versioned artifacts (Sourcegraph, Kubernetes manifests, docker-compose manifests, etc).
 We want to enable any engineer to perform a release as often as needed, to enable this we want to make releasing Sourcegraph a simple, automated process.

 - **Owner**: Dave, Robert
 - **Status**: In progress.
-Estimated completion by end of 2020.
+Estimated completion by end of FY21-Q1.
 - **Outcomes**:
   - Releases can be triggered by a single manual step.
   - All supported deployment types are released at the same time with the same command.